Content

 Kai |

-E-bike tires, E-bike chain, E-bike brakes – there are some components that are specifically made for e-bikes.
-Is it just a money-making scheme or does it make sense?
-Here we take a closer look at e-bike tires.
-Do you need them and if so, what can they do?
-Find out everything you need to know now to choose the right tires for your electric bike.
+E-bike tires, E-bike chain, E-bike brakes – there are some components that are made specifically for E-bikes.
+Money-making scheme or does it make sense?
+Here we take a closer look at E-bike tires.
+Do you need them, and if so, what can they do?
+Find out everything you need to know to choose the right tires for your electric bike.

 A critical question arises right at the beginning.
-Why should an e-bike or pedelec need different tires than another bicycle?
+Why should an E-bike or pedelec need different tires than any other bicycle?

 Why E-bike tires?

-An e-bike is faster and heavier, yet you want to accelerate without spinning tires, not slip out of the curve, and last but not least, brake safely.
+An E-bike is faster and heavier, yet you still want to accelerate without spinning tires, not skid in corners, and above all, brake safely.
 E-bike tires are made exactly for this: for stable handling at higher speeds, for good grip, and reliable braking.
 This guarantees more safety!
 Especially for city bikers and the MTB community, these are absolute prerequisites!

-The selection of tire size does not differ from a regular bicycle, so we won't expand on this point here.
-In our blog, you can find help in selecting the appropriate tire size.
-You can generally buy e-bike tires in all common tire sizes.
+The selection of tire size does not differ from a regular bicycle, so we will not expand on this point here.
+In our blog, you can find help in choosing the right tire size.
+You can generally buy E-bike tires in all common tire sizes.

-Even in particularly small sizes like 18 or 20 inches, there are tires and tubes for e-bikes, suitable for transport e-bikes with smaller wheels, compact bikes, or folding bikes.
-From 24 inches, there are e-bikes for children and teenagers and the corresponding tires.
+Even in particularly small sizes like 18 or 20 inches, there are tires and tubes for E-bikes, suitable for transport E-bikes with smaller wheels, compact bicycles, or folding bikes.
+From 24 inches, there are E-bikes for children and teenagers and the corresponding tires.

 Adult bikes ride on 26 inches, 28 inches, 27.5 or 29 inches.
-In these tire sizes, you can also buy e-bike tires.
+You can also buy E-bike tires in these tire sizes.

 Besides the size, you can also choose between wire tires or folding tires.

 Unlike tire size (or wheel diameter), the tire width on the e-bike is a special topic.
 Pedelecs and e-bikes usually ride on slightly wider tires than a comparable bicycle.
-The reason for this is quite simple: more tire width improves grip, traction, braking properties, and puncture protection.
-Why more grip and so on are important for the electric bike, you have already read above.
+The reason for this is very simple: More tire width improves grip, traction, braking properties, and puncture protection.
+Why more grip and so on are important for the electric bicycle, you have already read above.
 More tire width makes the e-bike slightly less efficient.
-No problem!
+So what!
 You have a motor!
 It is absolutely legitimate to fully utilize the tire clearance and fit wide tires.
-All information about the appropriate tire width can be found in our own blog post.
+We have collected all the information about the appropriate tire width in a separate blog post.

 Tire without puncture protection